pubbelfiesch/SAHS/part_2.md

 | 05 | [Setup of a secondary machine for off-site backups](part_5.md) |
 | 99 | [Philosophical considerations, and cursed knowledge, reflecting why the nas is build as it is](part_99)

-# Step 1: Install Samba and dependencies
+# Step 1: Install Samba and other software packages
 Install the following packages, and their documentation:
 ```
 doas apk update